This website supports the Save Our Strathbogie Forest (SOSF) group and report community advocacy for the Strathbogie Forest.

-As a community, we can watch as highly mechanised, industrial logging moves in and slowly but surely transforms much of this forest into young, even-aged stands of trees … or we can choose to get involved and ensure that the forest (not just the trees) survives and is in better condition, for the next generation, than it is today.
+As a community, we can watch passively as highly mechanised, industrial logging moves in and slowly but surely transforms much of this forest into young, even-aged stands of trees … or we can choose to get involved and ensure that the forest (not just the trees) survives and is in better condition, for the next generation, than it is today.

-The Strathbogie community has begun a campaign to convince VicForests (the land manager) and the State Government that industrial logging as conceived by VicForests is incompatible with the sustainable management of the Strathbogie forest.
-The Strathbogie Sustainable Forestry Group began in late 2013, initially in opposition to the scaled-up logging being proposed by VicForests, but has also lobbied hard to stop the Department of Environment, Land, Water and Planning (DELWP) conducting extensive and destructive planned burns across large parts of the forest.
+The SOSF campaign aims to convince the Victorian Government that native forest logging is incompatible with the sustainable management of the Strathbogie Forest.
+SOSF began in 2013 as the Strathbogie Sustainable Forestry Group, initially in opposition to the scaled-up logging being proposed by VicForests, but has also lobbied to change the planned burning culture that sees the Department of Environment, Land, Water and Planning (DELWP) conducting extensive and destructive planned burns across large parts of the forest.

 To get involved, either follow this site (complete the box in the sidebar), leave a comment at the bottom of any page, or follow the Our Strathbogie Forest Facebook page.